CxltopY/Cxltops-Lobby-Bot/ReadThis.md

 Step 1.

-> "Go In Packages On The Left" And download BenBotAsync
+> "Go In Packages On The Left" And download BenBotAsync 3.0.1 IF IT HAS A RED BUTTON YOUR GOOD TO GO ALREADY

 Step 2.